kazemmit/Steganography/README.md

 However, If you want to call CreateStego in your project, just google it to find how you can call a java class [or jar file] in your project [any language].

+***Citation:***

+If you use this project or some parts of the code, please kindly cite the following papers:

+Qazanfari, Kazem, and Reza Safabakhsh.
+A new steganography method which preserves histogram: Generalization of LSB++.
+Information Sciences 277 (2014): 90-101.

+Ghazanfari, Kazem, Shahrokh Ghaemmaghami, and Saeed R. Khosravi.
+LSB++: an improvement to LSB+ steganography.
+TENCON 2011-2011 IEEE Region 10 Conference.
+IEEE, 2011.

 ***Copyright:***

 This program is free software: you can redistribute it and/or modify     it under the terms of the GNU General Public License as published by     the Free Software Foundation, either version 3 of the License, or     (at your option) any later version.
 This program is distributed in the hope that it will be useful,     but WITHOUT ANY WARRANTY; without even the implied warranty of     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the     GNU General Public License for more details.

-However, If you use this project or some parts of the code, please kindly cite the following papers:

-***Qazanfari, Kazem, and Reza Safabakhsh.
-A new steganography method which preserves histogram: Generalization of LSB++.
-Information Sciences 277 (2014): 90-101.***

-***Ghazanfari, Kazem, Shahrokh Ghaemmaghami, and Saeed R. Khosravi.
-LSB++: an improvement to LSB+ steganography.
-TENCON 2011-2011 IEEE Region 10 Conference.
-IEEE, 2011.***